Florida Podiatric Medical Society (FPMS)

 The Society has demonstrated "effective altruism" through its projects with:

 FPMS has also taken the lead role in sponsoring the annual Florida ADA Step Out Walk campaign.
 "Step Out: Walk to Stop Diabetes" is the signature fundraising walk of the American Diabetes Association.
-This event, which takes place in various cities throughout the U.S., has been taking place for 25 years and has raised more than $175,000,000 to stop diabetes.
+This event, which takes place in various cities throughout the U.S., has been taking place for over 25 years and has raised millions of dollars to stop diabetes.
 Various FPMA Components form walk teams, raise money, and man tables during the events.

 FPMS has also provided many one-time charitable contributions to other worthwhile charities in the state of Florida.
 FPMS provided a grant to the Judeo-Christian Health Clinic in Tampa to aid Dr. Martin Port, an FPMA member and volunteer at the Clinic for several years, in supplying needy children with orthotics.